 NBF's articles of incorporation stipulate that NBF must have one or more executive directors and four or fewer supervisory directors, but the number of supervisory directors must always be at least one greater than the number of executive directors.
-As of June 30, 2013, NBF had one executive director and three supervisory directors.
+As of December 31, 2013, NBF had one executive director and three supervisory directors.

-NBF's executive directors are responsible for business execution and have authority for all judicial and extrajudicial proceedings related to the operations of NBF.
-Supervisory directors are responsible for supervising execution by the executive directors.
+NBF's executive director is responsible for business execution and has authority for all judicial and extrajudicial proceedings related to the operations of NBF.
+Supervisory directors are responsible for supervising execution by the executive director.